The History of Diplomas

 The History of Diplomas and Degrees Through the Ages!

-Imagine working for a business that lives and breathes anything diplomas?
-Imagine everyday having access to actual diplomas from popular schools all over the world?
+Imagine working for a business that lives and breathes diplomas?
+Imagine having access to diplomas from popular schools all over the world?
 If so, you might know a bit about them.
 You may also start to notice how diploma designs and materials change school to school and year to year.
 You would probably writer a paper on the history of diplomas!

-As the Internet's most trusted supplier of professionally printed fake degrees, Diploma Company Canada has received a countless number of photographs of real degrees from our customers!
+As the Internet's most trusted supplier of fake degrees online, Diploma Company Canada has received a countless number of photographs of real degrees from our customers!
 Most customers provide these because they are requesting a replication of an existing degree to keep their original in safe keeping.
 Other times they pass these images along just to confirm that we are aware of the actual diploma.
 Usually, having the original diploma is not necessary, as our collection is vast enough that there are few graduate certificates we aren't aware of.
 Still, we find diplomas fascinating to study, especially when they come from different areas of the world and date back decades.
 All the diplomas in our collection, regardless of how they were obtained, are used by our design team to create original template replications of each document.
 These specific templates ensure our clients a high quality replication that honours the original.

 That would date to the early 1910's.
 The document was obtained by an employee of ours who found it at an estate sale.
-He brought it into the office for everybody to marvel at and yes as true diploma lovers, we all found it fascinating!
+He brought it into the office for everybody to marvel at, and yes, as true diploma lovers, we all found it fascinating!
 Although, that was a very old document, the oldest diploma we've ever replicated for a client dated to the early 30s.
-The client was having it made for her grandmother who had just turned 90 years old!
+The client was having it made for her grandmother, who had just turned 90 years old!

 Diploma History from 1900s to 1980s